minds-ai/zoom-drive-connector/README.md

 3. Under 'Scopes' select `chat:write:bot`
 4. On the same page copy the "OAuth Access Token".
    Paste that value into the configuration file under the `slack` section.
-5. Put the name of the channel to post statuses to in Slack in the config file.
+5. Put the name of the Slack channel to post statuses in the config file.

 ## Running the Program

-The first time we run the program we have to authenticate it and accept the required permissions.
-For this we run the docker container in the interactive mode such that we can enter the generate token.
+The first time we run the program we have to authenticate it with Google and accept the required permissions.
+For this we run the docker container in the interactive mode such that we can enter the generated token.

 ```bash
 $ cd zoom-drive-connector/